AqibNiazi/AqibNiazi/README.md

 # Hi 👋, I'm Aqib Javed

-I am a Software Engineer with 2 years of experience specializing in front-end development using React and Next.js.
+I am a Software Engineer with 2 years of experience specializing in Front-End Development using React.js and Next.js.
+I have a strong passion for building scalable, user-friendly, and high-performance web applications.

 ## 🚀 Skills